tensorflow/swift/docs/AggregateParameters.md

 ## Parameter update in Swift

-The current Swift parameter update design is based on two protocols: `ParameterAggregate` and `Parameterized`.
+The current Swift parameter update design is based on two protocols: `ParameterGroup` and `Parameterized`.

 They enable:
 * Parameter update for parameter aggregates and parameterized models, where all parameters have the same type.